apollographql/rover/docs/source/getting-started.md

 You will need `curl` installed on your system to run the above installation commands.
 You can get the latest version from [the curl downloads page](https://curl.se/download.html).

-> Note: Rover is currently not available for Alpine Linux.
-You may track the progress on getting Rover on Alpine in [this issue](https://github.com/apollographql/rover/issues/375).
+> Note: `rover supergraph compose` is currently not available for Alpine Linux.
+You may track the progress for supporting this command on Alpine in [this issue](https://github.com/apollographql/rover/issues/537).

 ### Windows PowerShell installer